 When moving into this phase, start by firing Serpent Sting.
 After that:

-- Top Priority: Fire Kill Shot if it’s available.
+- Top Priority: Fire 2 Steady Shots if Steady Focus is about to drop.
 If not, fire Chimera Shot if that’s available.

 - Third Priority: If you have 70 or more Focus, fire Arcane Shot, otherwise fire 2 Steady Shots.

 Complications to this rotation: